Partial orders and monotonicity of logarithmic depth and height in preferential attachment trees: Introduction and main result

-Here, we prove a asymptotic forms of Conjecture~\ref{conj:GRD-monotone}.
+We prove conditional asymptotic forms of Question~\ref{ques:GRD-monotone} and show that the unconditional statement is false for both depth and height at the level of logarithmic constants.
 Under natural analytic regularity conditions collected below the limits

-exists and admit representations as parameters of the Crump--Mode--Jagers branching process embedding of $T_n(f)$; see Section~\ref{sec:cmj-parameters} for a brief exposition.
-Note that usually, the height limit can be extended to probabilistic convergence (in probability or almost surely) of the random variables $H_n(f)/\log{n}$ themselves.
+exist and admit representations as parameters of the branching process embedding of $T_n(f)$; see Section~\ref{sec:cmj-parameters} for a brief exposition.
+For height we assume an $L^1$ version of the BRW limit, so that the expectation constant agrees with the probabilistic height constant.

-For clarity we now collect all regularity hypotheses we need in our main results in two families: \begin{itemize}[leftmargin=2em] \item Assumptions (A1)--(A7) are conditions on a single attachment function $f$. \item Assumptions (B1)--(B3) are conditions on the multiplicative interpolation $f_\theta$ between $g$ and $f$ ensuring differentiability and dominated-convergence interchanges. \end{itemize}
+We collect the additional hypotheses used in our main results in three groups: \begin{itemize}[leftmargin=2em] \item Assumptions I, items (I.1)--(I.6), are generic CMJ/BRW regularity conditions on a single attachment function $f$. \item Assumptions II, items (II.1)--(II.3), are analytic conditions on the multiplicative interpolation $f_\theta$ between $g$ and $f$. \item Assumptions H and D are the profile-order conditions used in the height and depth comparison arguments, respectively. \end{itemize}